joinpursuit/Pursuit-Core-iOS-CoreData-Recipes/README.md

 # Pursuit-Core-iOS-CoreData-Recipes
 Using Core Data.
 User can save a recipe.
 A recipe has a to-one relationship to a source.
-A source has a to-many relationship to recipe entity.
+A source has a to-many relationship to the recipe entity.